Lowe, Taveras homer as Rangers beat Rockies for 3rd straight | WTOP

 UP NEXT

-In Wednesday afternoon’s series finale, Rangers RHP Kohei Arihara (2-3, 6.59 ERA) is scheduled to make his first start since having shoulder surgery in late May.
-Arihara is expected to throw 40-45 pitches.
-He will face Rockies LHP Kyle Freeland (5-6, 4.17), who beat the Los Angeles Dodgers last Saturday, allowing two runs on four hits in six innings.
+Rangers RHP Kohei Arihara (2-3, 6.59 ERA) is expected to throw 40-45 pitches in his first start since having shoulder surgery in late May.
+Rockies LHP Kyle Freeland (5-6, 4.17) beat the Los Angeles Dodgers last Saturday, allowing two runs on four hits in six innings.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports